dynamsoft-docs/barcode-reader-docs/programming/javascript/api-reference/BarcodeReader/properties.md

 ## licenseServer

-Set or get the license server used to authenticate the license (handshake code) and track barcode reading usage.
+Set or get the license server used to authenticate the license (handshakeCode) and track barcode reading usage.
 By default, Dynamsoft will host the license tracking server but a self hosting option is available.
 Learn more about [License Tracking Server 2.0](https://www.dynamsoft.com/license-tracking/docs/about/index.html?ver=latest).
 Set this API before calling [createInstance](methods/initialize-and-destroy.md#createInstance).

 ### Sample